RenzeD98/MenzisRoosNativeScript/README.md

-# NativeScript-Vue Application
+# Menzis Roos

-> A native application built with NativeScript-Vue
+A native application built with NativeScript-Vue

+## Description

+A mobile application created for Menzis, a dutch health insurance organization.
+It's a chatbot created with IBM Watson for triage.
+It listens to your symptoms and asks relevant questions.
+It tries to give you advice based on your answers.

+## Notes

+This app is primarily made for Android.
+It may complile for IOS, but we can't guarantee that.

-## Usage
+## Installation

 ``` bash
 # Install dependencies